This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-Because of this default 100 value, when one UPDATE is performed, the old tuple is marked as deleted and a new tuple is inserted in another page.
+Because of this default 100 value, when one UPDATE is performed, the old tuple is marked as deleted and a new tuple is inserted into another page.

-There is no extra space to write a new tuple on the same page because default 100 means current page is full.
+There is no extra space to write a new tuple on the same page because default 100 means write data in page till its full.

-Now next impact of this default 100 is, related indexes also modified because it has to point to the new page location.
+Now, next impact of this default 100 is, related indexes of newly updated records are modified because it has to point to the new page location.

-This is not just impact to UPDATE but actually your SELECT query also degrades the performance because of the fragmentation.
+This is not just about the UPDATE but actually the performance of SELECT query also will degrade because of the internal fragmentation.